Jhd9252/jhd9252.github.io/_posts/2022-11-15-Dimensionality-Reduction.md

     - E.g. correlation, ANOVA, etc.

 - **Wrapper Methods**: Involves searching for well-performing subsets of features, evaluated on a specific model or algorithm.
 These methods have a higher computational time than filter methods and more prone to over-fitting.
-    - E.g Backwards Elimination, Forward Selection, etc.
+    - E.g. Backwards Elimination, Forward Selection, etc.

 - **Intrinsic or Embedded Methods**: Implicitly selects features within the algorithms.
     - E.g. Lasso, Ridge, decision trees, random forests, etc.